-I first arrived in the North of England twenty-five years ago.
-It was a rather long journey from the Home Counties and then to Cambridge, as I journeyed via Chicago and Singapore over a period of four years.
-I honestly didn’t think I’d settle for long, but I did and I’m very fortunate to now live in one of the most beautiful spots in the country.
-I really can’t imagine living anywhere else.
+Before living in Warwickshire, I lived in the North of England for twenty-five years.
+It was a rather long journey (four years) there from the Home Counties, Cambridge, Singapore and then Chicago.
+I honestly didn’t think I’d settle for long, but I did, and I’m very fortunate to have lived in one of the most beautiful spots in the country.

-I met my husband when I was very young – during my first weekend at university, in fact, and we married just after I completed my degree.
-His job took him abroad (hence living in Singapore and Chicago), and I spent my first few years of married life embracing motherhood, learning about Asian food and the wonder of fresh, locally produced ingredients, and all the while trying to squeeze in a bit of writing.
+I met my husband when I was just nineteen – during my first weekend at university, in fact, and we married just after I completed my degree.
+His job took him abroad (hence living in Singapore and Chicago), and I spent my first years of married life embracing motherhood, learning about Asian food and the wonder of fresh, locally produced ingredients, and all the while trying to squeeze in a bit of writing.
 It was while living in Singapore that the first seed of my debut novel, The Rain Tree developed.
-The crumbling buildings, and the modern highrises popping up almost overnight seemed to be a metaphor for the social diversity and change in Singapore.
-This led to a long search for a good story to epitomise the development of this country, and after extensive research – examining old photographs and documents, as well a visits to the British Library, I eventually found an intriuging event set in the late 1940s to base my novel around, which of course was enhanced by my own experience of having lived there.
+The crumbling buildings and the modern highrises popping up almost overnight seemed to be a metaphor for the social diversity and change in Singapore.
+This took me on a long search for a good story to epitomise the development of this vibrant country.
+After extensive research, which involved examining old photographs and documents, as well a visits to the British Library, I eventually found an intriuging event set in the late 1940s to base my novel around, which of course was enhanced by my own experience of having lived there.

-I have had various jobs in my time: shop assistant, school teacher, running my own holiday cottage business, hotel receptionist, I was even an Interior Designer for a short time, and I’m sure there have been others, too, but I must admit, that for all of that time I really wanted to be a writer.
-I can remember as a child writing short stories and turning them into little books and illustrating them before gluing the pages together with flour and water paste, or spending hours and hours writing the beginning of a novel or poetry in the library at my boarding school when I should have been doing my homework.
+I have worked in various capacitites, including teaching and running my own businesses, but for all of that time I really wanted to be a writer.
+I can remember as a child writing short stories, turning them into little books and illustrating them before gluing the pages together with flour and water paste, or spending hours and hours writing the beginning of a novel or poetry in the library at my boarding school when I should have been doing my homework.
 It is this need to write and a love of reading that led me to take a degree in English and European Thought and Literature, and later a Masters Degree in Creative Writing.
 It is during the time completing my Masters that I completed my first novel, The Rain Tree, which is currently with an agent.

-I am currently working on my second novel.
-It’s a dual narrative story, and having told myself that I wouldn’t write another story with an historical flavour, it seems to ended up with one!
+I am now working on my second novel.
+It’s a dual narrative story, and having told myself that I wouldn’t write another story with an historical flavour, it seems that I have ended up writing another!